 Chicago is a city of diverse neighborhoods, each with its own atmosphere, customs, and cuisine.
 Additionally, students have a wide variety of cultural and recreational resources at their disposal, including ballet, opera, theater, orchestra halls, cinemas, libraries, architecture, blues and jazz clubs, parks, ethnic restaurants, a variety of world-class sports venues, and street festivals.

-The School of the Art Institute of Chicago has the most successful arts-related cooperative education internship program in the country.
+The School of the Art Institute of Chicago has one of the most successful arts-related internship programs in the country.
 Students earn course credit and refine their career objectives while establishing a strong employment history and references for future work experiences.
 Opportunities exist with employers throughout Chicago and worldwide with individual artists; museums; galleries; multimedia firms; film, video, and animation production houses; interior architecture firms; fashion designers; and community service organizations.

 Size of Campus: SAIC’s urban campus is housed in Chicago’s vibrant downtown.